ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/gettingstarted.md

 <img src="/images/tutorial/firstunittest.jpg" alt="First unit test returning simple view" />

+## "TestStartup" class

 Let's build the solution and run the test.

 <img src="/images/tutorial/nostartuperror.jpg" alt="First unit test fails because of missing TestStartup class" />

-Surpise!
+Surprise!
 The simplest test fails.
 This testing framework is a waste of time! :(

 Joke!
 Don't leave yet!
 By default My Tested ASP.NET Core MVC requires a **"TestStartup"** file at the root of the test assembly so let's add one.
 Write the following code in it: